nyancient/fido2-luks/README.md

 2. If an attacker is able to intercept the HMAC secret (e.g. using an evil maid attack), the secret can be used as a normal passphrase to unlock the disk.

-It is therefore recommended that you keep a separate recovery key, if you should lose either your token or your configuration file, and to use secure boot with a [signed initramfs](https://askubuntu.com/questions/1247826/secure-boot-verification-of-initramfs) to prevent the HMAC secret from being intercepted.
+It is therefore recommended that you keep a separate recovery key, if you should lose your token, and to use secure boot with a
+[signed initramfs](https://askubuntu.com/questions/1247826/secure-boot-verification-of-initramfs)
+to prevent the HMAC secret from being intercepted.